NikolaVetnic/ABAP_Reference/Snippets_BC401_EN_Col18/LearningAssessment.md

 8. The code of a BAdI implementation is stored in a `__________` of an automatically generated customer class. **Answer:** method.

+## Unit 8

+1. When you work with ADT, you log onto the ABAP back-end system and remain logged on for your entire session. **Answer:** true.

+2. ADT contains native Eclipse editors for which kinds of repository objects? **Answer:** ABAP programs, ABAP classes.

+3. You are creating an ABAP class in ADT and have just written the definition of a method in the public section of the class definition.
+You press `CTRL + 1` to see the available quick fixes.
+Which of the following quick fixes are available? **Answer:** add the implementation of the method, move the method definition to the protected or private section.

 ### In More Detail...

 #### Unit 1